Rising-Stars-by-Sunshine/csecon206_Jenny_finalproject/README.md

   - intellectual growth
   - professional growth
   - living a purposeful life
+  - **Intellectual growth:** Through my in-class projects, I gained valuable insights into the intersection of economics and computer science, which expedited the Nash equilibrium solutions and outcomes for various games.
+This interdisciplinary approach empowered me to employ more intricate game models.

+By incorporating computer science into economics, I realized that Nash equilibrium has limitations in analyzing real-world situations.
+Shifting the focus away from the traditional rational economic man theory and single-round games, I discovered alternative solutions and add risk to the trust game.

+  - **Professional growth:** Throughout my research, I honed my skills in using game theory tools related to SPNE and other economics-related applications, while also exploring theories from computer science and social science.
+This interdisciplinary approach revealed gaps in existing theories and enabled me to propose novel solutions.

+  - **Living a purposeful life:** I have learned a lot about how to propose an idea and do a research based on previous studies.
+It's a meaningful way for me to learn professional research methods, which is very helpful for my future academic career.

 ### References

 - Literature References in [Chicago Author-Date](https://www.chicagomanualofstyle.org/tools_citationguide/citation-guide-2.html) Style and [BibTex](https://scholar.google.com/)